nf-core/configs/docs/computerome.md

 Remember to use `-bg` to launch `Nextflow` in the background, so that the pipeline doesn't exit if you leave your terminal session.
 Alternatively, you can also launch `Nextflow` in a `screen` or a `tmux` session.

+## About Computerome 2.0

+The Danish National Supercomputer for Life Sciences (a.k.a.
+Computerome) is installed at the DTU National Lifescience Center at Technical University of Denmark.

+The computer hardware is funded with grants from Technical University of Denmark (DTU), University of Copenhagen (KU) and Danish e-infrastructure Cooperation (DeiC) - also, it is the official Danish ELIXIR Node.

+Computerome 1.0 was opened in November 2014 at #121 on TOP500 Supercomputing Sites.

+The current setup, Computerome 2.0, was opened in 2019.
+It's compute resources consists of 31760 CPU cores with 210 TeraBytes of memory, connected to 17 PetaBytes of High-performance storage,